 OWA continues to announce major retail and dining tenant announcements that will be calling the Foley, Alabama-based resort destination home.

 Retail outlets include Alvin's Island, a tropical department store; Fairhope Soap Company; Parker & Co. boutique; and Pepper Palace among others.
 Park guests may enjoy a quick snack, dessert or a full meal at Auntie Anne's, Cinnabon, Grovvy Goat, Hershey's Ice Cream, Crazy Donuts, and Wahlburgers.

-The Poarch Band of Creek Indians unveiled in November detailed plans for its new development Owa, which means “big water” in the Muscogee Creek Language, just a few miles north of Gulf Shores in Foley.
+The Poarch Band of Creek Indians of Alabama developed OWA, which means “big water” in the Muscogee Creek language.

-The “big water” refers to a 14-acre lake at the center of the project that will feature a themed amusement park, a hotel, and a selection of restaurant and shopping opportunities.
+The “big water” refers to a 14-acre lake at the center of the project that features the amusement park, a hotel, and a selection of restaurant and shopping opportunities.

-Owa’s design will celebrate its rural roots by creating the feel of a small Southern town that evolves through time with distinct districts like a warehouse district, downtown district and amusement park.
+Owa’s design celebrates its rural roots by creating the feel of a small Southern town that evolves through time with distinct districts like a warehouse district, downtown district and amusement park.